You’re Looking for EMDR But Have You Heard Of Brainspotting?

 EMDR: The Therapy Everyone’s Talking About

-Many people searching for EMDR therapy in North Carolina or South Carolina are looking for something reliable, researched, and well-known.
-Developed in the 1980s, it uses bilateral stimulation (like guided back-and-forth eye movements) to help your brain process painful memories.
-It’s especially helpful for people with PTSD, including veterans and first responders, and many therapists use it with great results.
+Many people searching for EMDR therapy are looking for something reliable, researched, and well-known.
+Developed in the 1980s, an EMDR session uses bilateral stimulation (like guided back-and-forth eye movements) to help your brain process painful memories.
+It’s especially helpful for people with PTSD (post-traumatic stress disorder), including veterans and first responders, and many therapists use it with great results.

 But EMDR isn’t for everyone.
 Some people find the structure too rigid or the pace too intense.
 Others feel like they’re being led rather than listened to.
 If you’ve tried EMDR and felt overwhelmed, it might just not be your style.